The best drinking games for students, adults, & teams

-Pre-drinks has started, everyone seems a little too sober and no one can think of any good drinking games to get the party going.
+Pre-drinks have started, everyone seems a little too sober and no one can think of any good drinking games to get the party going.
 Coming up with something that will please the majority of the room is difficult, especially when put on the spot and where alcohol is involved.
 There are drinking games for four, team drinking games, and even dirty drinking games for adults, so deciding what’s best can be tough.
-To help you get started, here are 7 of the best:

-The Best Drinking Games You Can Play With Friends – Quick Overview
+11 Best Drinking Games You Can Play With Friends – Quick Overview

 - Shot Roulette